Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-Average insurance rates for a Dodge Challenger are $1,342 a year for full coverage.
-Comprehensive insurance costs an estimated $254, collision insurance costs $374, and liability is $534.
-Buying just liability costs around $588 a year, and insurance for high-risk drivers costs $2,888 or more.
-16-year-old drivers receive the highest rates at up to $5,214 a year.
+Estimated auto insurance rates for a Dodge Challenger are $1,342 annually for full coverage.
+Comprehensive insurance costs on average $254 each year, collision costs $374, and liability is $534.
+Liability-only coverage costs around $588 a year, with high-risk coverage costing $2,888 or more.
+Teenage drivers pay the most at $5,214 a year or more.

 Average premium for full coverage: $1,342

-Includes $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Rates are averaged for all states and for all Challenger models.
+Price estimates include $500 policy deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Rates include averaging for all states and Challenger models.

-Choosing to live in a large city can make a big difference on insurance rates.
-More rural locations tend to have lower incidents of accident claims than congested cities.
-The example below illustrates how location impacts insurance prices.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Rural areas are statistically proven to have fewer accident claims than densely populated cities.

 Use the form below to get customized rates for your location.